 Alejandro is a systems engineer with an MS in Engineering-Economic Systems from Stanford University.

-Adam Lessler is a vice president at Canepa Healthcare.
+Adam Lessler is a Principal at Canepa Healthcare.
 Prior to joining Canepa Healthcare, Adam was an engagement manager at McKinsey & Company, where he served clients across the health care value chain, with a focus on provider growth and M&A/partnership strategy.
 Previously, Adam completed his internship in emergency medicine at the Hospital of the University of Pennsylvania and worked as an analyst in the Investment Banking Division at Goldman Sachs and as a research assistant in Harvard Medical School’s Department of Health Care Policy.